quangthangisme/tp/docs/DeveloperGuide.md

 **MSS**

 1. User selects a database to load.
-2. TC validates the selected database file exists.
-3. TC validates the database file format and contents.
-4. TC creates a temporary working database file by copying the selected database.
+2. TC creates a temporary working database file by copying the selected database.
-5. TC loads and populates the data (contacts, events, and relationships) from the temporary file.
+3. TC loads and populates the data (contacts, events, and relationships) from the temporary file.
-6. TC displays the successful loading message.
+4. TC displays the successful loading message.

    Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 Selected database file does not exist.
-    * 2a1.
+    * 1a1.
 TC displays error message: "Selected database not found at location."
-    * 2a2.
+    * 1a2.
 TC prompts to create new database or cancel.
-    * 2a3.
+    * 1a3.
 User chooses to create new database.
-    * 2a4.
+    * 1a4.
 TC creates new empty database file.

       Use case resumes at step 4.

-    * 2a5.
+    * 1a5.
 User chooses to cancel.

       Use case ends.

-* 3a.
+* 1b.
 Selected database file is corrupted or in wrong format.
-    * 3a1.
+    * 1b1.
 TC displays an error message: "Database file is corrupted.
 Creating backup at <backup_path>."
-    * 3a2.
+    * 1b2.
 TC creates a backup of the corrupted file.
-    * 3a3.
+    * 1b3.
 TC prompts to create new database or cancel.
-    * 3a4.
+    * 1b4.
 User chooses to create new database.
-    * 3a5.
+    * 1b5.
 TC creates new empty database file.
       Use case resumes at step 4.

-    * 3a6.
+    * 1b6.
 User chooses to cancel.

       Use case ends.

-* 4a.
+* 2a.
 Unable to create temporary database file.
-    * 4a1.
+    * 2a1.
 TC displays an error message: "Could not create temporary working file.
 Please check disk permissions and space."

       Use case ends.

-* 5a.
+* 3a.
 Some data entries are invalid or corrupted.
-    * 5a1.
-TC skips the invalid entries.
+    * 3a1.
+TC skips the invalid entries and logs them in a logfile.
-    * 5a2.
+    * 3a2.
 TC displays a warning message: "Some entries were invalid and have been skipped.
 Please check the log file for details."
-    * 5a3.
+    * 3a3.
 TC continues loading valid entries.

-      Use case resumes at step 6.
+      Use case resumes at step 4.

-* 5b.
+* 3b.
 TC encounters duplicate entries.
-    * 5b1.
-TC keeps the existing entries and logs the duplicates.
+    * 3b1.
+TC keeps the existing entries and logs the duplicates in a logfile.
-    * 5b2.
+    * 3b2.
 TC displays a warning message: "Duplicate entries found.
 Original entries preserved."

-      Use case resumes at step 6.

-**Use case: Save Data to Temporary Database**

-**MSS**

-1. TC detects data modification.
-2. TC validates the data to be saved.
-3. TC checks temporary database file accessibility.
-4. TC saves the current state to the temporary database file.
-5. TC verifies the save operation.

-   Use case ends.

-**Extensions**

-* 3a.
-Temporary database file is not accessible.
-    * 3a1.
-TC attempts to recreate the temporary database file.
-    * 3a2.
-TC displays a warning message: "Temporary save file recreated.
-Previous temporary changes may be lost."

       Use case resumes at step 4.

-* 4a.
-Insufficient disk space for save operation.
-    * 4a1.
-TC displays an error message: "Insufficient disk space for save operation."
-    * 4a2.
-TC reverts the data modification

-      Use case resumes at step 5.

-* 4b.
-Write permission denied.
-    * 4b1.
-TC displays an error message: "Cannot save changes.
-Please check file permissions."
-    * 4b2.
-TC reverts the data modification

-      Use case ends.

-**Use case: Save Data to Permanent Database on Exit**

-**MSS**

-1. User initiates application exit.
-2. TC verifies temporary database integrity.
-3. TC deletes current main database.
-4. TC renames temporary database to replace main database file.
-5. TC confirms successful save and exits.

-   Use case ends.

-**Extensions**

-* 2a.
-Temporary database verification fails.
-    * 2a1.
-TC displays an error message: "Save verification failed.
-Retaining previous database version."
-    * 2a2.
-TC creates an emergency backup of both temporary and main database files.
-    * 2a3.
-TC keeps the main database file unchanged.

-      Use case ends.

-* 4a.
-Unable to rename temporary database to main database.
-    * 4a1.
-TC displays an error message: "Could not update main database.
-Your changes are preserved in <temp_file_path>"
-    * 4a2.
-TC keeps both temporary and main database files.

-      Use case ends.

 **Use case: Export Database to Directory**

 **MSS**

 1. User enters export command with directory path.
-2. TC validates the directory path format.
-3. TC checks directory permissions and accessibility.
-4. TC creates a timestamped directory within the specified path.
+2. TC creates a timestamped directory within the specified path.
-5. TC copies current database into timestamped directory.
+3. TC copies current database into timestamped directory.
-6. TC displays success message: "Exported to <pathname> successfully!"
+4. TC displays success message: "Exported to <pathname> successfully!"

    Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 Directory path is empty.
-    * 2a1.
+    * 1a1.
 TC displays an error message: "Directory path cannot be empty."
+    * 1a2.
+TC prompts user to enter a new directory path.
+    * 1a3.
+User enters new path.

-      Use case ends.
+      Use case resumes at step 2.

-* 2b.
+* 1b.
 Directory path contains invalid characters.
-    * 2b1.
+    * 1b1.
 TC displays an error message: "Invalid pathname!
 Directory path contains invalid characters."
+    * 1b2.
+TC prompts user to enter a new directory path.
+    * 1b3.
+User enters new path.

-      Use case ends.
+      Use case resumes at step 2.

-* 3a.
+* 1c.
 Directory does not exist.
-    * 3a1.
+    * 1c1.
 TC attempts to create the directory.
-    * 3a2.
+    * 1c2.
 If creation fails:
         * TC displays an error message: "Cannot create directory at specified path."

-      Use case ends.
-    * 3a3.
-If creation succeeds:
+        * TC prompts user to enter a new directory path.
+        * User enters new path.

-      Use case resumes at step 4.
+          Use case resumes at step 2.

-* 3b.
+* 2a.
 User lacks write permissions.
-    * 3b1.
+    * 2a1.
 TC displays an error message: "No write access to specified directory.
 Please check permissions."

-      Use case ends.

-* 3c.
-Insufficient disk space.
-    * 3c1.
-TC displays an error message: "Insufficient disk space at specified location."
+    * 2a2.
+TC prompts user to enter a new directory path.
+    * 2a3.
+User enters new path.

-      Use case ends.
+      Use case resumes at step 3.

-* 4a.
+* 2b.
 Cannot create timestamped directory.
-    * 4a1.
+    * 2b1.
 TC attempts to use alternative naming.
-    * 4a2.
+    * 2b2.
 If alternative naming fails:
         * TC displays an error message: "Cannot create export directory.
 Please try a different location."

       Use case ends.

+* 3a.
+Insufficient disk space.
+    * 3a1.
+TC displays an error message: "Insufficient disk space at specified location."

+      Use case ends.

-* 5a.
+* 3b.
 Error during data export.
-    * 5a1.
+    * 3b1.
 TC displays an error message: "Error occurred while exporting data."
-    * 5a2.
+    * 3b2.
 TC removes partially exported files.
-    * 5a3.
+    * 3b3.
 TC logs the export error details.

       Use case ends.